ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 # Functions

-This plugin contains the following function within the `noteToSubtasksLib` library:
+This plug-in contains the following function within the `noteToSubtasksLib` library:

 ## `loadSyncedPrefs () : SyncedPrefs`

-Returns the [SyncedPref](https://github.com/ksalzke/synced-preferences-for-omnifocus) object for this plugin.
+Returns the [SyncedPref](https://github.com/ksalzke/synced-preferences-for-omnifocus) object for this plug-in.

 ## `getChecklistTag () : Tag`